paolotremadio/homebridge-automation-chromecast-play/README.md

 The JSON file must contain an array of objects.
 Each object will be a media.

-Format of each palette object:
+Format of each media object:

 | Attribute | Required | Description | Example |
 |-----------|----------|-------------|---------|
 | name | Yes | The name of the media | `Ukulele Song` |
 | url | Yes | The URL of the media to be streamed | `https://freepd.com/music/Ukulele%20Song.mp3` |
 | author.name | No (default: `unknown`) | The name of the author of the media | `Rafael Krux` |

 You can find an example file in this repo under `media.json`.
 This file contains some public domain audio (but you can stream video too).